-Back in the 80s and 90s as a member of the Portland Trailblazers and Houston Rockets, Clyde “The Glide” Drexler and Michael Jordan constantly battled for the best “shooting guard” title.
+Back in the 80s and 90s as a member of the Portland Trail Blazers and Houston Rockets, Clyde “The Glide” Drexler and Michael Jordan constantly battled for the title of “best shooting guard.”
 In order to claim that title, both players had to play defense as well.

 Although Drexler never made an All-Defensive Team in his career, he did average two steals per game for his 15-year career.
-That’s good for 14th all-time in NBA history and also had 10 seasons in the top-20 for steals per game.
+That’s good for 14th all-time in NBA history — and he also had 10 seasons in the top 20 for steals per game.

-Overall, he’s ninth in steals with 2207 and his 49.9 DWS is good for 45th all-time.
-Although Jordan won that battle, there’s nothing wrong with being named the third-best defensive and one of the best shooting guards of all time.
+Overall, he’s ninth in steals with 2,207, and Drexler’s 49.9 DWS is good for 45th all-time.
+Although Jordan won that battle, there’s nothing wrong with being named the third-best defensive player at his position and one of the best shooting guards of all time.

 The Black Mamba Strikes: Kobe Bryant

-Los Angeles Lakers’ legend Kobe Bryant is often considered the greatest Laker ever and with good reason: Bryant is first in many of the Lakers’ statistical categories.
+Los Angeles Lakers late legend Kobe Bryant is often considered the greatest Laker ever and with good reason: Bryant is first in many of the Lakers’ statistical categories.
 All that was due to Bryant emulating Jordan’s relentless drive to win on both sides of the floor.

-Even though time and injuries caught up with him, Bryant still battled as a defender when needed.
+Even though injuries caught up with him toward the end of his illustrious career, Bryant still battled as a defender when needed.
 But, there is one only shooting guard that leapfrogged over all others.

 Air Jordan Skies Above the Rest: Michael Jordan

 To absolutely nobody’s surprise, Michael Jordan is the best defensive shooting guard in NBA history.
-Perhaps the most unstoppable offensive player in NBA history, Jordan decimated on the defensive end.
+Perhaps the most unstoppable offensive player in NBA history, Jordan decimated and demoralized his foes on the defensive end.

-In the 13 seasons in which he played more than 60 games, mostly with the Chicago Bulls, the 1988 Defensive Player of the Year was a nine-time All-Defensive Team selection — all 1st team — and a three-time steals champion.
-For his career, Jordan averaged 2.3 steals (3rd all-time) and 4.2 DWS per year.
+In the 13 seasons in which he played more than 60 games, mostly with the Chicago Bulls, the 1988 Defensive Player of the Year was a nine-time All-Defensive Team selection — all first-team honors — and a three-time steals champion.
+For his career, Jordan averaged 2.3 steals (third all-time) and 4.2 DWS per year.